cloudnative-pg/cloudnative-pg/docs/src/use_cases.md

 The application uses the backend PostgreSQL database to keep track of the state in a reliable and persistent way.
-The application refers to the read-write service exposed by the `Cluster` resource defined by Cloud Native PostgreSQL, which points to the current primary instance, through a TLS connection.
+The application refers to the read-write service exposed by the `Cluster` resource defined by CloudNativePG, which points to the current primary instance, through a TLS connection.
 The `Cluster` resource embeds the logic of single primary and multiple standby architecture, hiding the complexity of managing a high availability cluster in